Revisiting wind wave growth with fully-coupled direct numerical simulations: Abstract

 \section{Abstract}

 We investigate wind wave growth by direct numerical simulations solving for the two phase Navier-Stokes equations.
-We consider ratio of the wave speed $c$ to wind friction velocity $u_*$ from $c/u_*=$ 2 to 8, i.e. in the slow to intermediate wave regime; and wave steepness $ak$ from 0.1 to 0.25; the two being varied independently.
-The turbulent wind and the travelling, nearly monochromatic waves are fully coupled without any subgrid scale models, with a turbulent boundary layer friction Reynolds number of 720.
-We observe wave growth from wind energy input, in quantitative agreement with that computed from the extracted surface pressure distribution, which confirms the leading role of the wind pressure forcing.
-The phase shift and the amplitude of the surface pressure distribution are systematically reported.
-We find that the wave drag force is not a strong function of $c/u_*$ but closely related to $ak$.
-The wave growth rate we obtain agree with previous experimental and numerical studies.
-We make an effort to clarify various common underlying assumptions, and to reconcile the scattering of the data between different experimental results and the theories, as we revisit this longstanding problem with new numerical evidence.
+We consider ratio of the wave speed $c$ to wind friction velocity $u_*$ from $c/u_*=$ 2 to 8, i.e. in the slow to intermediate wave regime; and initial wave steepness $ak$ from 0.1 to 0.3; the two being varied independently.
+The turbulent wind and the travelling, nearly monochromatic waves are fully coupled without any subgrid scale models.
+The wall friction Reynolds number is 720.
+The novel fully-coupled approach captures the simultaneous evolution of the wave amplitude and shape, together with the underwater boundary layer (drift current), up to wave breaking.
+The wave energy growth computed from the time-dependent rms surface elevation is in quantitative agreement with that computed from the extracted surface pressure distribution, which confirms the leading role of the pressure forcing for finite amplitude gravity waves.
+The phase shift and the amplitude of the principal mode of surface pressure distribution are systematically reported, to provide direct evidence for possible wind wave growth theories.
+Intermittent and localised airflow separation is observed for steep waves with small wave age, but its effect on setting the phase-averaged pressure distribution is not drastically different from that of non-separated sheltering.
+For the momentum and energy fluxes, we find that the wave form drag force is not a strong function of wave age but closely related to wave steepness.
+The time evolution of the rms steepness and the wave form drag suggests that there is an effect of the history of wind wave coupling, with waves of different initial steepnesses $ak$ resulting in different wave form drag values at the same instantaneous $a_{rms}k$ later, which is due to the different wave crest shape and other complex coupling effects.
+The normalised wave growth rate we obtain agrees with previous experimental and numerical studies.
+We make an effort to clarify various commonly-adopted underlying assumptions, and to reconcile the scattering of the data between different previous theoretical, numerical, and experimental results, as we revisit this longstanding problem with new numerical evidence.